-Jessica Walter is an American actress best known for her role as matriarch Lucille Bluth in the television sitcom Arrested Development, from 2003-2006 and again in 2013.
+Jessica Walter was an American actress best known for her role as matriarch Lucille Bluth in the television sitcom Arrested Development, from 2003-2006 and again in 2013.

 She also starred as Elaine Robbins in the sitcom Retired at 35, from 2011-2012.

-Brooklyn-born Walter is a graduate of New York's High School of the Performing Arts and the Neighborhood Playhouse School of the Theatre, and her extensive theatre credits include productions both on and off Broadway.
+Brooklyn-born Walter was a graduate of New York's High School of the Performing Arts and the Neighborhood Playhouse School of the Theatre, and her extensive theatre credits included productions both on and off Broadway.